CEMPD/SMOKE-ExampleCase/README.md

 Verify the script and programs finished running successfully for the daily script.
 You can evaluate your output files for this sector as well.

-7. Congratulations - If there are no errors and no differences in the output files for the above sectors your SMOKE setup is working!
+7. If there are no errors and no differences in the output files for the above sectors your SMOKE setup is working!